TzuChieh/Photon-v2-ThirdParty/README.md

 1. Link against the same version of dependent libraries
 2. With settings compatible with the renderer to avoid possible conflicts.
 Currently, we have CMake scripts that handle the build settings/process for you.

-If you need to compile the libraries by yourself, please try to adhere to the settings listed in [Photon-v2-ThirdParty-Prebuilt](https://github.com/TzuChieh/Photon-v2-ThirdParty-Prebuilt).
+If you wish to compile the libraries by yourself, please try to adhere to the settings listed in [Photon-v2-ThirdParty-Prebuilt](https://github.com/TzuChieh/Photon-v2-ThirdParty-Prebuilt).

 ## License